mpicbg-csbd/unet-smfish-seg/notes/notes.md

-Here's my current list of problems.
+An append-only list of problems.

-*What library and tool to use for learning?*
+# What library and tool to use for learning?

 - [ ] We either have to convince Ulrich to merge Dave's changes (not going to happen), or we have to replace Cascaded Random Forests with something else... (possible?) or we have to reimplement CRF in a way that doesn't force us to fork vigra...